Ask the Expert: Protecting your skin from the sun

 She says protection, like sunscreen, is key to preventing skin cancer.

-“It can be cream, it can be lotion, it can be gel…when we apply it, we are protecting the skin.”
+“It can be cream, it can be lotion, it can be gel…when we apply it, we are protecting the skin,” Bassey said.

 It’s important to apply a sunscreen with a “sun protection factor” or SPF of at least 15 and make sure to lather up before you step outside.